 Throughout 2021, Welwyn Parish Council’s Community Engagement Committee has developed a management plan and worked with local volunteers to improve the access to the site, create and maintain pathways, remove a lot of the self-seeded trees and the aggressive grasses to permit the wildflowers to come through and take precedence.

 The site, management plan and budget provision are now under the control of the Leisure and Open Spaces Committee.
 We hope local residents will come and enjoy the facility with their children and discover the beautiful natural world – and continue to walk their dogs!

-An initial information board is being designed to explain the site to visitors, based upon the details given in these web pages.
-This will be of use to all visitors including schoolchildren who we hope will visit as part of their geography or science studies.
+An information board has been installed to explain the site to visitors, based upon the details given in these web pages.
+This is of use to all visitors including schoolchildren who we hope will visit as part of their geography or science studies.
 Over the next few years the council propose to install further information boards and more seating areas.

 Please see the illustrative map of the site below to see how the site may be accessed:

 - From the Whitehill Car Park: from Welwyn High Street, drive up School Lane approximately 400 metres; take the first turning on the left (Whitehill) which is a single track road with passing places.
 The entrance to the car park is 50 metres from the junction, on the left).
 The car park is free to use with no time restriction.
 The site entrance is directly from the southern edge of the car park and is indicated with a sign.